beanieyi/CS361-Microservice-A/README.md

 elif confirmation == "2":
     print("Exiting program")
 ```
 "sym_input" will, in actual practice, be where the program will ask for a ticker from the user.
+The user will be asked and will enter the ticker within the CLI.

+## How to programmatically RECEIVE data